Joseph Needham: The Needham Question

-There are several hypotheses attempting to explain the Needham Question.
-Yingqiu Liu and Chunjiang Liu argued that the issue rested on the lack of property rights and that those rights were only obtainable through favour of the emperor.
-Protection was incomplete as the emperor could rescind those rights at any time.
-Science and technology were subjugated to the needs of the feudal royal family, and any new discoveries were sequestered by the government for its use.
-The government took steps to control and interfere with private enterprises by manipulating prices and engaging in bribery.
-Each revolution in China redistributed property rights under the same feudal system.
-Land and property were reallocated first and foremost to the royal family of the new dynasty up until the late Qing Dynasty (1644–1911) when fiefdom land was taken over by warlords and merchants.
-These limited property rights constrained potential scientific innovations.
+Yingqiu Liu and Chunjiang Liu argued that the issue rested on the minimal property rights available in the Chinese Empire, which were only obtainable through favour of the emperor and could be rescinded at any time.
+Innovations in science and technology were often appropriated by the government and their applications were governed by the immediate needs of the feudal royal family.
+The same feudal system was maintained through successive dynasties, with land and property reallocated first and foremost to the royal family of the new dynasty following a revolution.
+This continued up until the late Qing Dynasty (1644–1911) when fiefdom land was taken over by warlords and merchants.
+Liu and Liu argue that potential scientific innovations were therefore constrained by these limited property rights.

 The Chinese Empire enacted totalitarian control and was able to do so because of its great size.
 There were smaller independent states that had no choice but to comply with this control.
 They could not afford to isolate themselves.
 The Chinese believed in the well-being of the state as their primary motive for economic activity, and individual initiatives were shunned.
 There were regulations on the press, clothing, construction, music, birth rates, and trade.
 The Chinese state controlled all aspects of life, severely limiting any incentives to innovate and to better one's self.
 "The ingenuity and inventiveness of the Chinese would no doubt have enriched China further and probably brought it to the threshold of modern industry, had it not been for this stifling state control.
 It is the State that kills technological progress in China".
 Meanwhile, the lack of a free market in China escalated to a new affair whereby the Chinese were restricted from carrying trade with foreigners.
 Foreign trade is a great source of foreign knowledge as well as the capability of acquisition of new products.
 Foreign trade promotes innovation as well as the expansion of a countries market.
 As Landes (2006) further puts it, in 1368 when the new emperor Hongwu was inaugurated, his main objective was war. (p.
 6).
 A lot of revenue that can otherwise be used for innovative procedures are as a result lost in wars.
 Heavy participation in war significantly hindered the Chinese to have the capability of focusing on the industrial revolution.
 Landes (2006) further explains that Chinese were advised to stay put and never to move without permission from the Chinese state.
-As illustrated, “The Ming code of core laws also sought to block social mobility" (Landes, 2006, p.
+As illustrated, "The Ming code of core laws also sought to block social mobility" (Landes, 2006, p.
 7).
-How can you expect the industrial revolution to a country that prohibited its people from performing social mobility?
-From the above, you will come to find that it is clear that the Chinese would not be able to achieve industrial revolution since they were heavily tamed by their state government who were naïve about the aspect of innovation.